anthonydube00-web/lab1-internal-network-windows-ubuntu/README.md

 ## Configuration
 Both virtual machines were configured to use the same internal (host-only) network.
+Host-only networking was used to isolate traffic between the VMs while preventing external internet access.

 - Ubuntu IP: `192.168.128.2`
 - Windows IP: `192.168.128.3`